 The Indigo Press is an independent publisher of contemporary fiction and non-fiction, based in London.
 Guided by a spirit of internationalism, feminism and social justice, we publish books to make readers see the world afresh, question their behaviour and beliefs, and imagine a better future.

 Lucia Osborne-Crowley is a writer and journalist.
-Her news reporting and literary work has appeared in Granta, the Sunday Times, HuffPost UK, the Guardian, ABC News, Meanjin, The Lifted Brow and others.
-Lucia works as a staff reporter for Law360.
+Her news reporting and literary work has appeared in Granta, The Sunday Times, HuffPost UK, the Guardian, ABC News, Meanjin, The Lifted Brow and others.
+Lucia works as a court correspondent for Law360.

-I Choose Elena is her first book.
-Her second book, My Body Keeps Your Secrets: Dispatches on Shame and Reclamation, is published 2 September 2021.
+Lucia’s first book, I Choose Elena, was published in 2019.
+Her second book, My Body Keeps Your Secrets: Dispatches on Shame and Reclamation, was published in September 2021.